 When owning a home you have control.
 You can decide if you want to totally renovate or build room additions.
 You can decide if you would like to add a pool.
 Buying Condominium vs Buying Single Family Home Pros Cons.
-In condominiums you need the homeowner association approval to change a door or window.
-Condominium complexes are uniformed.
+In condominiums, you need the homeowner association approval to change a door or window.
+Condominium complexes are uninformed.
 Any exterior changes doors/windows will have to conform to complex standards.
 Condominium owners are not able to increase unit living space.
 Example of additional restrictions.

 - Condo HOA can restrict pet activities in the complex.

 - Smoking restrictions